-- Goal 1: Preserve the Northwood's character as defined by scenic beauty, a variety of landscapes, undeveloped lands, forest, water resources, wildlife, farms, rural and small town atmosphere, buildings integrated with the landscape, and enjoyment of these surroundings. - Goal 2: Preserve significant historical and cultural lands, sites, neighborhoods and structures that contribute to community identity and character. - Goal 3: Encourage opportunities for youth in the town including youth-oriented activities and facilities and additional job opportunities and a scholarship program.
+Goal 1: Preserve the rural character as defined by scenic beauty, a variety of landscapes, undeveloped lands, forests, water resources, wildlife, farms, rural and small town atmosphere, buildings integrated with the landscape, and enjoyment of these surroundings.

+Goal 2: Preserve significant historical and cultural lands, sites, neighborhoods, and structures that contribute to community identity and character.

+Goal 3: Strengthen opportunities for youth in the town including youth-oriented activities and facilities and additional job opportunities.